NDIS Support Coordinator x 2 positions. Closing date 14 June 2021

-Reporting to the Manager, Support Coordination, you will support participants, families and carers in identifying and connecting with appropriate providers of supports with a view to overcoming barriers, developing skills and achieving the objectives of the participants’ NDIS Plan.
+Reporting to the Manager, Support Coordination, you will support participants, their family and carers in identifying and connecting with appropriate providers of supports with a view to overcoming barriers, developing skills and achieving the objectives of their NDIS Plan.

 Your primary role will be to: